adityadhopade/interview_deck/kubernetes_trivia.md

 ---

-### What is PRobe in context to K8 ?
+### What is Probe in context to K8 ?

 - Probes are mechanism to check the status and health of the container within the POD
-- USed for improving the reliability and resilience of the application.
+- Used for improving the reliability and resilience of the application.
 - Probes are generally identified into two types they are

   - `Liveliness Probe` -

-    - Purpose: Is to check the application within the container is alive and healthy also checks if it is functioning as expected.
+    - **Purpose**: Is to check the application within the container is alive and healthy also checks if it is functioning as expected.
-    - Working: Kubernetes actually periodically executes the commands or HTTP request defined in the POD Specification.
+    - **Working**: Kubernetes actually periodically executes the commands or HTTP request defined in the POD Specification.
 If probe succeds then the container is considered healthy if not (application is considered in the bad state).
 Kubernetes restarts the container in attempt to recover it

     ```
     livenessProbe: